jakala-na/next-contentful-starterkit/docs/components.md

 - app (reserved for routing and collocated imports)
 - components (separated from app folder in order to not commingle with routing) ...
-  - hero-banner-ctf (Contentful + NextJS component integration)
+  - hero-banner-ctf (Contentful + Next.js component integration)
     - hero-banner-ctf-client.tsx
     - hero-banner-ctf.tsx
     - index.tsx (optional)
   - ui
-    - hero-banner (UI component folder with no knowledge of Contentful or NextJS)
+    - hero-banner (UI component folder with no knowledge of Contentful or Next.js)
       - hero-banner.tsx
       - hero-banner-stories.tsx
       - index.ts (optional)